jcondor98/ammc/README.md

 # AVR Multi Motor Control

 This repo contains the entire codebase and documentation for the bachelor degree apprenticeship, which is supervised by Prof. Giorgio Grisetti and Drs.
 Barbara Bazzana.

 ## Overview

-The project consists in a multi-motor control system.
+The project consists in a multi-motor control system, structured in a master-slave fashion.
 Each DC motor is individually handled by a dedicated standalone AVR controller.
-An Atmel AT2560 is used as master controller.
+The Atmel AT2560 is used for every (master or slave) microcontroller.

 The master controller must:

 * Communicate with the slaves (i.e. controllers handling individual motors) via the I2C protocol
 * Communicate with a PC via the serial (over USB) protocol

 The end user will interface just the master controller, using a TUI program which runs under POSIX-compliant OSes.

 ### Features

 * Text-based client application for POSIX environments
 * Master and Slave(s) controller firmware
 * Fully binary Client-Master communication protocol on top of the serial interface
 * Fully binary Master-Slave communication protocol on top of the I2C interface
-* Up to 126 DC motors (limited by 7-bit I2C Slave addressing, `0x00` is reserved)
+* Up to 126 DC motors (limited by 7-bit I2C Slave addressing, `0x00` is
+  reserved)
 * Ability to get and set the DC motors speed, individually
 * Software defined PID controller embedded in each Slave controller